Quantologics/FX_binary_options_forecaster/README.md

-# Update - due to certain unfortunate life circumstances, I had to suspend the project temporarily - I will get back to it in a matter of months
+# Update - due to certain unfortunate life circumstances, I had to suspend the project temporarily - I will get back to it as soon as I can

 # FX Binary Options Forecaster - Under Development!